 The fundamental difference between intrapreneurs and entrepreneurs is who they are accountable to.
-Entrepreneurs work for themselves and are free because they are not bound by any rules of any company.
-They also generate profits for themselves – or, in the case of social entrepreneurs, to make a social impact.
+Entrepreneurs work for themselves and are free because they are not bound by any company rules.
+They also generate profits for themselves—or, in the case of social entrepreneurs, to make a social impact.

 In contrast, intrapreneurs work and become employees for companies.
 They are bound by policies and rules within the company.
 Moreover, they make a profit not for themselves but for the company they work for.

-Then, different from entrepreneurs, intrapreneurs receive compensation such as salary and benefits.
-In addition, the company may promote or appoint them to lead in a new business unit if they successfully develop it.
+Then, unlike entrepreneurs, intrapreneurs receive compensation such as salary and benefits.
+In addition, if they successfully develop a new business unit, the company may promote or appoint them to lead it.

 On the other hand, entrepreneurs are compensated only if the new business they start is profitable.
 Otherwise, they could even lose the money they invested into the business.

 Although there are some differences, entrepreneurs and intrapreneurs also share some similarities.
-Both have an entrepreneurial spirit, are willing to take risks, and initiate and develop ideas and innovations.
-They also seek to generate benefits by providing solutions.
+Both have an entrepreneurial spirit, are willing to take risks, initiate and develop ideas and innovations, and seek to generate benefits by providing solutions.

 Furthermore, many entrepreneurs start out as intrapreneurs.
 They work in companies, take initiatives to develop new businesses, and gain promotions.
 They all provide a mature experience before deciding to leave the company and start their own business.